edubart/minivorbis/README.md

 ## Extra Miniaudio Vorbis Decoder

-You can use `miniaudio_vorbis.h` to replace Vorbis decoder of the awesome single-header [miniaudio](https://miniaud.io/) library with miniogg, follow the instructions described on it.
+You can use `miniaudio_vorbis.h` to replace Vorbis decoder of the awesome single-header [miniaudio](https://miniaud.io/) library with minivorbis, follow the instructions described on it.

 ## Updates